-Providers can download the AWP template for FaRS from July 2021 from the Families and Children Activity Work Plan Reports webpage on the DSS website.
-The webpage also has a guidance document to assist providers develop their AWPs.
+Providers can download the AWP template for BBFs from the Families and Children Activity Work Plan Reports webpage on the DSS website The webpage also has a guidance document to assist providers develop their AWPs.

 The department uses information in AWPs to better understand the activities and progress of individual providers as well as broader trends within and across programs.
 FAMs use AWPs to understand the progress of grant activities and facilitate conversations with providers about service delivery.
 Policy teams read AWPs to identify common themes and issues to inform future policy development.